7Mcking/OpenCV-Projects/README.md

 # OpenCV-Projects-cpp
-My experiments with OpenCV library using cpp
+My experiments with OpenCV library using cpp.
+In order to work with the code the user needs OpenCV library installed and must be in the system path.

 ## List of Projects I have done with OpenCV